boot-sp/boot-sp/README.md

 ## Documentation

-There is documentation on [readthedocs](https://boot-sp.readthedocs.io/en/latest/) and a paper on [Optimization Online](https://optimization-online.org/2022/08/software-for-data-based-stochastic-programming-using-bootstrap-estimation/)
+There is documentation on [readthedocs](https://boot-sp.readthedocs.io/en/latest/) and two papers listed below:

 ## Citation